 Regardless of the provisions of any other section of this Handbook or of any other University policy, the employment of any employee may be terminated by Alabama Agricultural and Mechanical University because of (1) bona fide institutional financial exigency, or (2) major curtailment or elimination of teaching, research or public service programs recommended by the President and approved by the Board of Trustees in accordance with this section.
 Financial exigency is defined as a significant decline in the financial resources of the institution that is brought about by a decline in institutional enrollment or by other actions or events that compel a reduction in the institution's current operation budget.
-The determination of teaching, research, or public service programs shall be made by the President after consulting with appropriate University officials.
+The determination of whether a condition of financial exigency exists or whether there shall be a major curtailment or elimination of teaching, research, or public service programs shall be made by the President after consulting with appropriate University officials.
 This determination is subject to concurrence and approval by the Board of Trustees.
 If the financial exigency, curtailment, or elimination of a program is such that the institution's contractual obligations to employees cannot be met, employment of tenured faculty may be terminated or compensation reduced in accordance with the institutional procedures set out below.